 "I see how this helps us in connection with travelling, waiting, document-handling – quite simply everything that can be done more efficiently.
 We cut down the time spent on all this and instead spend time on the things that create value – for both our customers and us," she says.

 "In Singapore, I was among other things involved in a survey where we started off by going out on a launch boat, which is a small boat that transports crew, operators or surveyors out to the ship.
-This boat called into Singapore harbour, where we waited for a while before jumping onto another boat which took us out to the ship we were to survey.
+This boat called into Singapore harbour, where we waited for a while before we could go onboard the launch boat which took us out to the ship we were to survey.
 The actual survey only took one hour, but the travelling meant we spent the whole day on this job."

 Camilla and Torkel tell us about a working day filled by steadily increasing numbers of assignments.
 We are curious about the process.
 What happens after they receive an assignment online, and what does a remote survey really entail?

 "I'm lucky enough to carry out day-to-day remote survey operations, so I'm involved in deciding what to do about all these inquiries we receive.
-The process is quite simple: we receive an assignment – whether it's an order that must be complied with or valves that have to be checked – and then we conduct a little review before allocating it to our surveyors, who work from a PC onshore," says Torkel.
+The process is quite simple: we receive an assignment – whether it's a planned survey that needs to be done or a damage or repair – and then we conduct a short review before allocating it to our surveyors, who work from a PC onshore," says Torkel.

 "And that might be me, for example," interjects Camilla.
 "I will then take a closer look at the matter and assess whether I need more documentation or pictures, and decide whether I should set up an appointment to see the ship via a live-stream.
 Naturally, there are strict documentation requirements and we have good routines in place to make sure the documentation is correct.
 After conducting the survey, I report on the job.
 Our database is then updated and the result is made available in our customer portal," she says.

-In November, Torkel, Camilla and the rest of the remote-survey gang received 2-3 assignments each day.
-Now they receive almost 30 inquiries every day.
-Torkel points out the direct access to technical expertise as an important part of handling all the inquiries efficiently and thoroughly.
+Torkel points out the Direct Access to Technical Expertise, DATE®, as an important part of handling all the inquiries efficiently and thoroughly.

 "This allows us to gather expertise from around 400 technical experts all over the world.
 Following an assessment, such an inquiry often culminates in a remote survey.
 Many of the experts have a lot of experience of being surveyors, so the same experts are used for remote surveys," he says.